 Details of Directors' membership of each Committee and their attendance at meetings throughout the period are set out in the Directors' Report.

 Board Skills Matrix

 The following are the current skills, knowledge, experience and capabilities of the Board of Directors.
-The last review was completed on 26 April 2018:
+The Board is currently assessing their skills which will be completed by the end of October 2020.